BritGrad 2017: Call For Papers

 The Shakespeare Institute, University of Birmingham

 subjects relating to Shakespeare, Early Modern, and/or Renaissance Studies.
 More creative forms of criticism, such as original writing or performance, may also be submitted, also requiring a 200-word abstract.
-We welcome papers from a wide variety of disciplines, from literature to art and cultural history and beyond.
+The committee also welcomes papers from a wide variety of disciplines, from literature to art and cultural history and beyond.
 Undergraduate students in their final two years of study are invited to attend the conference as auditors (non-speakers).

 Deadline for Paper Proposals: 23:59 GMT on 21 March 2017 and are to be submitted via the email address below.

 necessary visas.
 Auditors are encouraged to register by 19 May for early-bird pricing.
 Due to the growing success of this annual conference, we strongly encourage early registration to ensure a place on the conference programme.

 Our email address is email@example.com; please don’t hesitate to get in touch if you have any questions.